suraj4710/Project_oneAPI_hack_kpr/README.md

     cd Project_oneAPI_hack_kpr.git

   Running the Project
-  Once you have cloned the repository and installed the required dependencies, you can run the program using:
+  Once you have cloned the repository and installed the required dependencies, you can run the program with the intelpython3 interpreter using:

     python Final.py